ZhYao2015/sparql-experimental/README.md

 cd wolpertinger-reasoner

-mvn clean install -DskipTests //Some out-of-date testcases are not deleted after a reconstruction
+### mvn clean install -DskipTests

+//Some out-of-date testcases are not deleted after a reconstruction
+//!This step is ###necessary!

 Query:
 We directly call the clingo on the terminal for the purpose of evaluation.